inbo/data-publication/datasets/visfauna-ijzer-occurrences/metadata.md

 ### Usage norms

 To allow anyone to use this dataset, we have released the data to the public domain under a Creative Commons Zero waiver (<http://creativecommons.org/publicdomain/zero/1.0/>).
 We would appreciate it however if you read and follow these norms for data use (<http://www.inbo.be/en/norms-for-data-use>) and provide a link to the original dataset (<http://doi.org/10.15468/keplkx>) whenever possible.
 If you use these data for a scientific paper, please cite the dataset following the applicable citation norms and/or consider us for co-authorship.
 We are always interested to know how you have used or visualized the data, or to provide more information, so please contact us via the contact information provided in the metadata, <opendata@inbo.be> or <https://twitter.com/LifeWatchINBO>.

-## Methodology

-### Study extent description

-Five microhabitat sites for each of the four riparian mesohabitat types along the river Yser in Flanders, Belgium.

-### Sampling description

-The juvenile fish were sampled using electrofishing, between June and September 2009.
-The number of individuals was recorded, as well as fork length (tip of snout to fork of tail in millimeter).

-### Quality control description

-All records are validated.

-### Method step description

-Electrofishing was used to sample the riparian habitats.

 ## Project data